-Nevertheless, ARENA dominated the political landscape for the next 15 years.
+Nevertheless.
+ARENA dominated the political landscape for the next 15 years.
 As the country began to rebuild, many entrepreneurs who had fled the fighting began to return.
-The government invested heavily in infrastructure, particularly roads (see p.
-1 of Technology and Materials), and landowners took advantage of ARENA's free-market economic policies to diversify beyond agriculture and invest in business, banking. construction, and electronics.
+The government invested heavily in infrastructure, particularly roads Technology and Materials), and landowners took advantage of ARENA's free-market economic policies to diversify beyond agriculture and invest in business, banking. construction, and electronics.
 Nevertheless, social instability remained a problem.